dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 - SMS notifications for booking lifecycle events
 - Property assignment to realtors with audit trail

+### 🆕 Recent Updates (Important for Frontend Integration)

+**New Features Added:**
+1. **Original Customer Time Storage** - Bookings now store the exact time string as the customer sent it (no timezone conversion)
+   - New fields: `customerSentStartAt`, `customerSentEndAt`
+   - Display these fields to show exactly what the customer mentioned
+   - Show timezone confirmation notice to remind PMs/Realtors to verify with customer

+2. **Call Recording & Transcript Linking** - Bookings created via phone calls are automatically linked to:
+   - Call recordings (audio playback)
+   - Call transcripts (full conversation text)
+   - Call ID for reference

+3. **Update Booking Endpoint** - New `PUT /api/bookings/{booking_id}` endpoint to update booking details
+   - Update visitor info, times, notes, timezone, status
+   - Only assigned approver can update

+4. **Delete Booking Endpoint** - New `DELETE /api/bookings/{booking_id}` endpoint for permanent deletion
+   - Hard delete (different from cancel which is soft delete)
+   - Only assigned approver can delete

+**Frontend Requirements:**
+- ✅ Display `customerSentStartAt` and `customerSentEndAt` (not converted times)
+- ✅ Show timezone confirmation warning: "The customer mentioned this time: [time].
+Please confirm with the customer that this time is correct for their timezone."
+- ✅ Display call recordings with audio player
+- ✅ Display call transcripts (expandable/collapsible)
+- ✅ Add Update and Delete buttons to booking cards/modals
+- ✅ See detailed implementation examples in sections 4a-4d below

 ### VAPI Integration Endpoints

 **These endpoints are designed for VAPI to call (no authentication required):**